Asian stocks trim gains as China swings to red, trade fears weigh

-Chinese shares turned negative with the blue-chip share index and Shanghai's SSE Composite down 0.7 percent each.
-Japan's Nikkei was flat, while Australian shares added 0.5 percent and Hong Kong's Hang Seng index gained 0.7 percent.
+Chinese shares turned negative with the blue-chip share index <.CSI300> and Shanghai's SSE Composite <.SSEC> down 0.7 percent each.
+Japan's Nikkei <.N225> was flat, while Australian shares <.AXJO> added 0.5 percent and Hong Kong's Hang Seng gained 0.7 percent.

 The trade dispute remains a live issue for markets with China proposing tariffs on $60 billion worth of U.S. goods on Friday, while a senior Chinese diplomat cast doubt on prospects of talks with Washington to resolve the bitter trade conflict.